Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 13 Februari 2026 22.55.05 UTC
+- WIB: Sabtu, 14 Februari 2026 00.01.06 UTC
-- WITA: Jumat, 13 Februari 2026 23.55.05 UTC
+- WITA: Sabtu, 14 Februari 2026 01.01.06 UTC
-- WIT: Sabtu, 14 Februari 2026 00.55.05 UTC
+- WIT: Sabtu, 14 Februari 2026 02.01.06 UTC

 Kutipan Inspiratif:
-"The human spirit needs places where nature has not been rearranged by the hand of man."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: nature
+Kategori: inspirational